 1. Studying in Canada is Affordable

 Compared to competitive countries, Canada’s undergraduate tuition fees are relatively cheap.
 Canada’s undergraduate tuition fees in Canada are typically between $12,000 and $18,000 per year.
-Living costs are around the same price as competive countries such as America, UK and Australia.
-Apartments rent cost can be anywhere from $400 to $1,500 a month depending on where you are looking to live.
+Living costs are around the same price as competitive countries such as America, the UK, and Australia.
+Apartment rent costs can be anywhere from $400 to $1,500 a month depending on where you are looking to live.

 2. Canada Has Two Official Languages